 FOUNDER Almost every problem in our global food system can be traced back to GMO's, multinational corporations, chemicals, women's oppression and war.
-I wear this tee to inspire moms around the world just like me to get involved, ask questions and help get the chemicals and corruption out of our food system.
+I became a vegan peace activist to solve these problems, inspire other women to get involved, ask questions and help get the chemicals and corruption out of our food system.
 What we eat is the most important thing we do in life.
 What we feed our children becomes their future.
 Join me and change the world with food xo Susan Standfield-Spooner

 MY BACK STORY I'm one of life's CRAZY DREAMERS and my favourite things are being outside with my kids, traveling, taking photos and meeting new people.
 I'm a huge recycler and buy 95% preloved items as part of my family's commitment to the circular economy.
 I don't eat animals, I don't spend time in malls and I might be the most optimistic person you'll ever meet.